grottrup/grottrup.github.io/_posts/2018-09-15-Getting-WSL.md

 ## Extra

-To navigate to your Windows folder system by writing
+Navigate to your Windows folder system by writing:

 ``` Bash